vault-thirteen/auxie/http-helper/ReadMe.md

 # HTTP Helper

-This Package helps in processing and testing HTTP Requests.
+This package helps in processing and testing HTTP requests.

-This Package contains various useful Functions which help in processing HTTP Requests:
+This package contains various useful functions which help in processing HTTP
+requests:
-* Receiving an Object encoded into HTTP Request's Body with JSON Format;
+* Receiving an object encoded into HTTP request's body with JSON format;
-* Replying with an Object encoded into JSON Format;
+* Replying with an object encoded into JSON format;
-* Replying with a Text Message and HTTP Status Code;
+* Replying with a text message and HTTP status code;
-* Replying with an Error and HTTP Status Code;
+* Replying with an error and HTTP status code;
-* Performing a simple automated HTTP Handler Test using the built-in 'httptest' Package.
+* Performing a simple automated HTTP handler test using the built-in 'httptest' package.